 In order to improve the quality and international competitiveness of higher education, we will expand work-based learning, industrial PhD and master’s degree studies in business, and improve the internship system.
+We will strive for gender balance in higher education.
 We will support the preservation and development of Estonian-language curricula in higher education and the development of professional and research languages.
 We are reviewing the funding model for higher education, including updating the system of student loans, study grants and scholarships.
 At the same time, access to higher education must not be impaired.
 We will ensure that education will respond to the needs of the society and the labour better, and higher education and research and development will be better integrated.

 We will create a talent-friendly environment